ZdennyPOZ/ZdennyPOZ/README.md

 - 👋 Hi, My name is Zdeněk Poznér.
-I'm student at VSB-TUO, currently finishing my master's degree at mobile technologies.
-- 👀 I’m interested in programming and graphic design resulting in me being mostly front-end dev.
+- 👀 All my life I've been interested in programming and graphic design resulting in me being a front-end dev.
-- 💪 My current skills are: Typescript, Javascript, SCSS and HTML.
+- 💪 My current skills are: Typescript (Angular2), Javascript, SCSS and HTML.
 I'm also capable of developing mobile apps using said technologies.
 - 👶🏻 I have basic knowledge of Java, Python, C# and C++.
 - 🌱 I’m currently working on my knowledge of database systems.